Chan Canasta: Technique

 Canasta called his effects "experiments" rather than tricks.
 He performed experiments in thought using two packs of playing cards.
 He would ask a spectator to think of a card then another to pick the unstated thought-of-card from a different pack; or he would place cards onto a table and ask a spectator to pick up one card that another spectator was only thinking of.
 The effects were risky, and he would often fail on live television.
 Contemporary magicians decried Canasta's approach but this element of "risk-taking" has been a major influence on the current generation of magicians.

 Canasta's signature routine was his "Experiment With Books".
 He would invite a volunteer from the audience to choose a random page, then would predict precisely the number of words comprising three syllables it contained.
 He was not concerned if he made the odd mistake when performing this trick, believing a few errors along the way simply highlighted the validity of his normally correct answers.

 Legacy

 Among magicians, Canasta is recognised for inventing the principle that eschewed perfection, believing that making an occasional error made his other effects stronger and more entertaining, an approach later followed by comedy magician, Tommy Cooper.
 British mentalist Derren Brown has cited Canasta as a prime influence, stating, "he was a real inspiration".

 Art career

 Canasta retired from the stage at the height of his fame to pursue a dream to become a painter.
-In his later years he established a second career as an artist, signing his work not as Canasta, but as Mifelew, and had successful gallery shows in London and New York.
+In his later years he established a second career as an artist, signing his work not as Canasta, but as Mifelew, managing to command high prices for his illustrations of colourful landscapes.
+He had successful gallery shows in London and New York City.